JashDuck/Hotkey-Script/README.md

 # Hotkey-Script
+>This is something I use on a regular basis
 Script that allows me to do many things with just hotkeys.

 Really common thing to do but because I use these hotkeys so much I thought I would put it here.